codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds.md

 Bank feeds are represented as streams of accounting [Bank transactions](/accounting-api#/schemas/BankTransactions) pushed in chronological order.

-You can push backdated transactions of up to seven days, based on the _feed start date_ chosen by the SMB user in QBO.
+You can push historic transactions up to seven days old, based on the _feed start date_ chosen by the SMB user in QBO.
 All bank transactions must be cleared, with a `clearedOnDate` set to the current day or the prior day.

 Pushing future (future-dated) bank transactions is not supported.